jonathanmorgan/context_text/README.md

 - load the unit test fixtures into the database:

-        python manage.py loaddata sourcenet_unittest_auth_data.json
+        python manage.py loaddata context_text_unittest_auth_data.json
-        python manage.py loaddata sourcenet_unittest_django_config_data.json
+        python manage.py loaddata context_text_unittest_django_config_data.json
-        python manage.py loaddata sourcenet_unittest_data.json
+        python manage.py loaddata context_text_unittest_data.json
-        python manage.py loaddata sourcenet_unittest_taggit_data.json
+        python manage.py loaddata context_text_unittest_taggit_data.json

 # License

 Copyright 2010-present (2016) Jonathan Morgan

-This file is part of [http://github.com/jonathanmorgan/sourcenet](http://github.com/jonathanmorgan/sourcenet).
+This file is part of [http://github.com/jonathanmorgan/context_text](http://github.com/jonathanmorgan/context_text).

-sourcenet is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+context_text is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-sourcenet is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+context_text is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with [http://github.com/jonathanmorgan/sourcenet](http://github.com/jonathanmorgan/sourcenet).
+You should have received a copy of the GNU Lesser General Public License along with [http://github.com/jonathanmorgan/context_text](http://github.com/jonathanmorgan/context_text).
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).